robenkleene/software-references/microsoft-excel/excel.md

 To add comma- or tab-delimited data, paste it into one cell, then select "Data" -> "Text to Columns"

 1. Paste the data into one cell

-## Tables

-- Select a range and "Home" -> "Format as Table"
-- With any cell in the table selected, "Table" -> "Total Row"
-- Add a total row by going to "Table" in the Ribbon, and clicking the "Total Row" checkbox (it's only visible when a cell in the table is selected)

-### Keyboard Shortcuts

-- `⇥`: Create a new row when the last cell in the table is selected

 ## Fill Handle